resenaros/PokeAPI-Integration/readme.txt

 Bootstrap: Bootstrap was used to enhance the layout and responsiveness.

-JavaScript: JavaScript was used to fetch data from the PokeAPI.
-The script retrieved Pokémon names, IDs, types, and images, and inject the data into the DOM to display this information.
+JavaScript: JavaScript was employed to retrieve data from the PokeAPI.
+The script fetched Pokémon names, IDs, types, images, and injecting this data into the Document Object Model (DOM) for display.

-Comments placed to interpret code and cleaned up code to remove unused code/classes/ids/attributes
+Additionally, comments were added to clarify the code, and the code was refined by removing unused classes, IDs, attributes, and redundant sections.

 Requirements Completed: